Best Fruits to Eat on a Low-Glycemic DietPosted by LATOYA PAYNE on

 Total Carbs: 5g

-Or you can purchase Extend Vanilla Shakes conveniently from our website and have them shipped directly to you door.
-Click here to shop now.
+You can purchase Extend Creamy Vanilla Protein Shakes conveniently from our website and have them shipped directly to you door.